abilandz/PH8124/Homeworks/Homework_4.md

 **Hint #4**: The command **echo** preserves the multiple empty characters only if the arguments supplied to it are embedded within the quotes.
-Without quotes, 1 or more empty characters becomes 1 empty character in the **echo** printout.
+Without quotes, 1 or more empty characters become 1 empty character in the **echo** printout.